suzanv/PairwisePreferenceLearning/README.md

 the train-test split should be on the group level: all items belonging to one group should be in the same partition.

 Two example files are provided.

+## Steps in the algorithm

+1. Get data from feature files
+2. Do the pairwise transform for the training set
+3. Do the pairwise transform for the test set
+4. Train classifier on pairwise data
+5. Make predictions on testset
+6. Greedy sort parwise preferences
+7. Evaluate: create table for Precision-Recall graph